jooby-project/jooby/index.md

 ---
 layout: index
-title:
+title: do more, more easily
 version: 0.4.2.1
 ---

+# &infin; do more, more easily

-A minimalist web framework for Java 8, inspired by [express.js](http://expressjs.com) and others ;)
+Introducing [Jooby](http://jooby.org) a minimalist web framework for Java 8 or higher.

+* Simple and effective programming model for building scalable web applications.

+* Easy to learn and to get started.
+Ideal for small but also large scale applications.

+* Fast, modular and extensible.
+It is so extensible that even the web server is plugable.

+* Ready for modern web, with a lot of JavaScript/HTML/CSS.
+It is pretty simple to integrate with [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/), etc...

-## key features
+## hello world!

-* powerful and easy to use
-* fast and modular
-* highly flexible and configurable
-* high performance NIO web server

 ```java
 import org.jooby.Jooby;